 While you can easily feed your rabbits hay just by putting a pile down in their litterbox for them, this can result in a ton of wasted hay.
 Hanging a hayrack over the litter box on the side of the cage will give your pet easy access, reduce hay waste, and keep the hay mess to a minimum.

 There are a ton of different options for hay racks.
 You can buy one or there are a lot of different ways to DIY them as well.
-You can use a metal hay rack like this one, or a nice wooden one like this one.
+You can use a nice wooden one like this one.

 Having fresh water available to your rabbits at all times is very important.
 Rabbits drink a lot of water – a 6-pound rabbit can actually drink as much water in a day as a 20lb dog!